dohuyduc2002/MLOps-platform-with-Kubeflow/README.md

 ![GKE api](media/gke.png)

 To enable usage of GCP resources, you need to create a service account and assign it the necessary roles.
 You can follow the official [GCP service account](https://console.cloud.google.com/iam-admin/serviceaccounts) to create a service account and assign it the necessary roles.
 After that, save it as a json file into `terraform/gke` folder.

-img

 In this project, I'm using Kubernetes and Kustomize to deploy Kubeflow and other components.
 The infrastructure is managed using Terraform as IaC.
 Beflow is my Kubernetes configuration:
 - Client Version: v1.32.3
 - Kustomize Version: v5.5.0
 - Server Version: v1.32.0